Loading

 31°57′17″N 35°56′03″E / 31.9547°N 35.9343°E / 31.9547; 35.9343 The Amman Citadel (Arabic: جبل القلعة, romanizedJabal Al-Qal'a) is an archeological site at the center of downtown Amman, the capital of Jordan.
 The L-shaped hill is one of the seven hills (jebal) that originally made up Amman.

 The Citadel has a long history of occupation by many great civilizations.
 Evidence of inhabitance since the Neolithic period has been found and the hill was fortified during the Bronze Age (1800 BCE).
-The hill became the capital of the Kingdom of Ammon sometime after 1200 BCE.
-It later came under the sway of empires such as the Neo-Assyrian Empire (8th century BCE), Neo-Babylonian Empire (6th century BC), the Ptolemies, the Seleucids (3rd century BCE), Romans (1st century BCE), Byzantines (3rd century CE) and the Umayyads (7th century CE).
+The hill became the capital of the Kingdom of Ammon, sometime after 1200 BCE.
+It later came under the sway of empires such as the Neo-Assyrian Empire (8th century BCE), Neo-Babylonian Empire (6th century BC), the Ptolemies, the Seleucids (3rd century BCE), Romans (1st century BCE), Byzantines (3rd century CE), and the Umayyads (7th century CE).
 After the Umayyads, came a period of decline and for much of the time until 1878, the former city became an abandoned pile of ruins only sporadically used by Bedouins and seasonal farmers.
 Despite this gap, the Citadel of Amman is considered to be among the world's oldest continuously inhabited places.

 Most of the structures still visible at the site are from the Roman, Byzantine, and Umayyad periods.
 The major remains at the site are the Temple of Hercules, a Byzantine church, and the Umayyad Palace.
 The Jordan Archaeological Museum was built on the hill in 1951.
 Though the fortification walls enclose the heart of the site, the ancient periods of occupation covered large areas.
-Historic structures, tombs, arches, walls and stairs have no modern borders, and therefore there is considerable archaeological potential at this site, as well as in surrounding lands, and throughout Amman.
-Archaeologists have been working at the site since the 1920s, including Italian, British, French, Spanish, and Jordanian projects, but a great part of the Citadel remains unexcavated.
+Historic structures, tombs, arches, walls, and stairs have no modern borders, and therefore there is considerable archaeological potential at this site, as well as in surrounding lands, and throughout Amman.
+Archaeologists have been working at the site since the 1920s, including Italian, British, French, Spanish, and Jordanian led projects, but a great part of the Citadel remains unexcavated.

 History